France Itinerary

 Day 15: If the weather is even close to clear, take the mountain lifts up to the Aiguille du Midi and beyond (sleep in Chamonix)

-Day 17: Spend half of the day in and around Beaune, then move on to Colmar, in the Alsace (sleep in Colmar)
+Day 16: Spend the morning in the Alps (in Chamonix or Annecy), then move on to Colmar, in the Alsace (sleep in Colmar)

-Day 18: Enjoy Colmar and the Route du Vin villages (sleep in Colmar)
+Day 17: Enjoy Colmar and the Route du Vin villages (sleep in Colmar)

-Day 20: Sightsee Paris (sleep in Paris)
+Day 19: Sightsee Paris (sleep in Paris)

-Day 21: More time in Paris (sleep in Paris)
+Day 20: More time in Paris (sleep in Paris)

-Day 22: Finish your sightseeing in Paris, with possible side trip to Versailles (sleep in Paris)
+Day 21: Finish your sightseeing in Paris, with possible side trip to Versailles (sleep in Paris)

 Rick’s Best Three-Week France Trip by Train (and Bus)

 This itinerary is designed primarily for train travel, with some help from buses, minivan tours, and taxis.
-It takes 11 days of train travel to do this trip (also consider the cheaper Ouibus and Flixbus for some trips).
+It takes 11 days of train travel to do this trip (also consider the cheaper BlaBlaCar bus and Flixbus for some trips).
 If using only the train, buy an eight-day France rail pass, and make it stretch by buying point-to-point tickets for cheaper trips on day 5, day 13, and day 18.
 If you only have two weeks, end your tour in Nice.
 Bonne route and bon courage!

 Important: Book TGV (also called "InOui") train trips (marked here with a *) well in advance, particularly if traveling with a rail pass.